Microsoft word - p349-368 _conferences abstracts_

 These changes alter the structure, architecture and shape of the heart affecting three cardiac functions: ventricular

 contractility, valvular performance and electrical conduction.
-Transforming growth factor 1 (TGF-1) has a potent
+Transforming growth factor 1 (TGF-1) has a potent

 profibrotic function and is central to signaling cascades involved in interstitial fibrosis.
 We recently developed an

-efficient procedure for generation of transgenic goats using somatic cell nuclear transfer (Hall et al., Reprod Fertil
+efficient procedure for generation of transgenic goats using somatic cell nuclear transfer (Hall

-, 2012; 25:162) and produced cloned transgenic goats expressing human TGF-1 under control of the cardiac-
+Dev, 2012; 25:162) and produced cloned transgenic goats expressing human TGF-1 under control of the cardiac-

-specific -myosin heavy chain (-MHC) promoter.
+specific -myosin heavy chain (-MHC) promoter.
 Cardiac biopsies were obtained using a bioptome under

-visualization of intra-cardiac echocardiography and cardiac specific expression of hTGF-1 was confirmed.
+visualization of intra-cardiac echocardiography and cardiac specific expression of hTGF-1 was confirmed.
 Current

 status of the model characterization will be reviewed.
 Additionally, the presentation will discuss strategies for early

-non-invasive in vivo detection of gene expression during large animal model development and approaches for
+in vivo detection of gene expression during large animal model development and approaches for

 achieving reproducible gene and protein expression levels.